dhis2-chap/epidemiar_example_model/README.md

 * The predicted cases are on a weakly basis, is this an issue?
 I believe CHAP prefers monthly data for cases.

-# Explaing what I have done
+# Explaing what I have done (need weekly epi data and daily env data)

 ## settings.R
 This script defines the function settings() which is called in both train_chap() and predict_chap().
 It loads and processes the data